 As Z and I traveled past countless numbers of these properties, we wondered what the inhabitants of 100 years ago would have made of it all.
 There must have been enough abandoned places to house Sydney’s entire homeless population.
 We humans sure have a funny way of doing things…

 Passing through Kayuga, it looked as though roads had been named and signed, and then strangely left unfinished.
 We were later informed that plans had been put in for additional residential roads and then abandoned.

 After the beauty of the Widden valley, it was a rude awakening to see gate after gate locked and chained, with threats of prosecution from one mining company or another- many even had security vehicles patrolling the roads for them!

-To add salt to the wound, the beauutiful TSR (Travelling Stock Reserve) at Manobalai which we camped at was right smack bang in the middle of the latest round of coal explorations in the valley.
-We were then to be further disheartened when we learnt that the farm on which we were given permission to camp the following night had already been bought out by the coal mob and destined to be mined within the year.
+To add salt to the wound, the beautiful TSR (Travelling Stock Reserve) at Manobalai which we camped at was right smack bang in the middle of the latest round of coal explorations in the valley.
+We were then to be further disheartened when we learned that the farm on which we were given permission to camp the following night had already been bought out by the coal mob and destined to be mined within the year.

-So its been an interesting lesson.
-We were expecting to be challenged by the BNT, and indeed we have been.
+I came out here expecting to be challenged by the BNT, and indeed we have been.
 Navigation problems, saddle rubs, sourcing water, exhaustion; none of these came as a surprise.
 But I have been challenged in a whole different way these past few weeks by seeing what an enormous impact greed can have on this fragile land of ours.
 I have seen some absolutely stunning sights, but wasn’t really prepared for the disturbing ones.
 Nonetheless, I feel so blessed to be able to commit to the trail and experience it warts and all with Z. I just hope the beauty of it all will still be around for her grandchildren…